krishnaxamin/off-target_inhibition_hppy/README.md

 Script to collect and clean data from ChEMBL and UKB.
 Data to be used for training and testing, and to make predictions on.
 ### dnn_class.py
 Script to run tuned models, get their losses on training and validation data over their training, their performance on test data and their predictions on query UKB data.
+### dnn_class_colab.ipynb
+Colab notebook that repliates dnn_class.py.
+Tuned models had to be run on Colab as my laptop did not have the memory for it.
 ### dnn_tuning.py
 Script to use keras-tuner for hyperparameterisation.
 Train-val-test splits can be varied.
 Things tuned: